A ventricular septal defect (VSD) is a hole between the right and left pumping chambers of the heart.

 Long-Term Outlook

 Babies with congestive heart failure are at higher risk for infections, particularly lung infections.
-If they do get a lung infection, they may not tolerate it as well as other babies and can become very sick with even a winter cold.
-Immunizations may protect against some lung infections but not all, and complications from these infections can be life-threatening.
+If they do get a lung infection, they may not tolerate it as well as other babies and can become sick with even a winter cold.
+Immunizations may protect against some lung infections, but not all, and complications from these infections can be life-threatening.

-Secondly, as the lungs are exposed to excessive pressure and flow over a period of years the vessels in the lungs may react by developing thicker walls.
-The pressures in the lungs will then increase as a result.
+Secondly, as the lungs are exposed to excessive pressure and flow over years, the vessels in the lungs may react by developing thicker walls.

-If large ventricular septal defects are diagnosed and managed appropriately, a child with a ventricular septal defect can have a normal length of life with no restrictions.
+However, if large ventricular septal defects are diagnosed and managed appropriately, a child with a ventricular septal defect can have a normal length of life with no restrictions.